Stratification Trees for Adaptive Randomization in Randomized Controlled Trials

 will minimize the asymptotic variance of the subgroup specific estimators $\hat{\theta}^{(g)}$, while still minimizing the variance of the global ATE estimator $\hat{\theta}$ in the restricted set of trees $\mathcal{T}_L(S')$.
 Moreover, to compute a minimizer of $V(T)$ over $\mathcal{T}_L(S')$, it suffices to compute the optimal tree for each subgroup, and then append these to $S'$ to form the stratification tree.

-In Section \ref{sec:application} we illustrate the application of this extension to the setting in \cite{karlan2017}.
+In Section \ref{sec:application} we illustrate the application of this idea to the setting in \cite{karlan2017}.
 In their paper, they study the effect of information about a charity's effectiveness on subsequent donations to the charity, and in particular the treatment effect heterogeneity between large and small prior donors.
-For this application we specify $S'$ to be a tree of depth $1$, whose terminal nodes correspond to the subgroups of large and small prior donors.
-We then compute $\hat{T}$ for each of these subgroups and append them to $S'$ to form a stratification tree which simultaneously minimizes the variance of the subgroup-specific estimators, while still minimizing the variance of the global estimator in this restricted class.
+For their application we specify $S'$ to be a tree of depth $1$, whose terminal nodes correspond to the subgroups of large and small prior donors.
+We then estimate the optimal tree for each of these subgroups and append them to $S'$ to form a stratification tree which simultaneously minimizes the variance of the subgroup-specific estimators, while still minimizing the variance of the global estimator in this restricted class.